-One of the first things that Steve Stonehouse, running and walking coach and director of education for STRIDE, tells me when we hop on the phone is that most people don’t realize that walking is considered a weight-bearing exercise.
-Given that walking is usually grouped in the cardio category, this adds to the ever-growing list of serious benefits you get from it—yes, even for one mile a day.
+One of the first things that Steve Stonehouse, running and walking coach and vice president of programming and education for STRIDE, tells me when we hop on the phone is that most people don’t realize that walking is considered a weight-bearing exercise.
+Given that walking is usually grouped in the cardio category, this adds to the ever-growing list of serious benefits you get from it—yes, even from simply walking a mile a day.

-“Walking is a weight-bearing exercise.
-Even if you’re not holding weights or you’ve got ankle weights on, it’s a weight-bearing exercise,” says Stonehouse.
+“Walking is a weight-bearing exercise—even if you’re not holding weights or you’ve got ankle weights on, it’s a weight-bearing exercise,” Stonehouse says.
 “You’re getting all of the cardio and respiratory benefits, but your muscles are getting benefits too because they’re having to carry your weight around.”
-Below, Stonehouse shares more benefits plus tips for how to how to up the challenge when you’re ready.
+Below, Stonehouse and BowFlex fitness advisor Amy Schemper, CPT share the health benefits of walking plus tips for how to up the challenge when you’re ready.

 1. You help strengthen your muscles